LeanQ/SPLITREADER/README.md

 TAIR10.rev.2.bt2
 ```

-Edit the configuration file with the correct path to the dependecies `SPLITREADER_configuration_file_example.txt`.
+Edit the configuration file with the correct path to the dependencies `SPLITREADER_configuration_file_example.txt`.

 ### Prepare TEs

 Before runing TE detection, one must create a Bowtie2 index for each input TE.

 ```
-bash prepare_TEs.sh -i <Input TE coordiantes described above> \
+bash prepare_TEs.sh -i <Input TE coordiantes described above>
-					-g <Genome.fa> \
+	-g <Genome.fa>
 	-d <directory used to store created TE indexes.
-If it contains a collection of indexed TE, the script will check if the index already exists> \
+If it contains a collection of indexed TE, the script will check if the index already exists>
 	-p </path/to/bowtie2-build>
 ```

-In our example, it will be
+In our example, it will be:

 ```
 bash prepare_TEs.sh -i ./Test_data/TE_list/test_TE_coordinates.bed \
 	-g ./TAIR10.fa \
 	-d ./Test_data/TE_indexes  \
 	-p /path/to/bowtie2-build
 ```

 ### Detect TE insertions